TheVisualHub/MembraneFoundry/VMD2_scripts/README.md

-check_pbc.tcl - a lightweight Tcl script for **VMD2 (Visual Molecular Dynamics)** that evaluates whether your simulation box has sufficient padding around your molecule across all trajectory frames.

----

 ## 🧭 Overview

-`VMD2_BOX.tcl` scans your trajectory to:
+`check_pbc.tcl` is a lightweight Tcl script for **VMD2 (Visual Molecular Dynamics)** that evaluates whether your simulation box has sufficient padding around your molecule across all trajectory frames.
+After execution, the script scans your MD trajectory to:

 - Determine the **maximum molecular extent** in X, Y, Z
 - Compare it with the **current periodic box dimensions**